danny-dimitrov/community-starter-kit/README.md

     * How to add metadata and help potential contributors find your project
     * The standard files contributors will look for and what they should contain
     * Tips for building a healthy, welcoming community
-    * Other ways you can make your project easy to useFEATURES PLACEHOLDER
+    * Other ways you can make your project easy to use

 ## Getting started